Kamquat/Quadcopter-Arduino/README.txt

 		and output 11V-15V.
 DO NOT CONNECT TO ARDUINO OR OTHER DEVICES.

 --------------------------------------------------------------------------------------
-		DO NOT RUN ESC'S AT LOW POWER
+		DO NOT RUN ESC'S AT LOW POWER (1004uS for example)

+		Receiver Wires
 		top - signal
 		middle - power
 		bottom - ground